harrison-broadbent/personal_site/source/blog/goodbye-netlify-hello-cloudflare.html.md

 ![hacker news story in 1st place](images/blog/goodbye-netlify-hello-cloudflare/commit.png)

 Now, 4 years later, **I've completely migrated off Netlify**.
 I don't have a single site left with them.
+In fact, in 28 days they're planning to suspend all my sites.

 **Why?** One simple reason — bandwidth overage.

 ## Bandwidth overage

 Netlify bills for bandwidth [over a certain limit](https://www.netlify.com/pricing/#pricing-table:~:text=100GB%20/month%0Athen%20%2455%20per%20100GB), and there's been some recent [horror stories](https://news.ycombinator.com/item?id=39520776) about runaway bandwidth charges.
-The horror HN thread describes how Netlify issued a bill for **$104k to a site owner who was DDoS-ed (causing a massive bandwidth spike).**
+That horror HN thread describes how Netlify issued a bill for **$104k to a site owner who was DDoS-ed (causing a massive bandwidth spike).**

 Netlify's CEO replied in the HN thread with: